tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Crown of Candles

+Quick Action

+4/Day

+Snuff one of the four magical candles on this lit crown to roll a save to end an effect on yourself (effects that aren’t save ends require a hard save).
+If you fail, the candle stays lit and can be reused (epic: roll a save to end an effect on yourself or a nearby ally).

+**Quirk:** Fear of the dark.

+---

 #### Crown of Leaves

 Once per level, you may curse another traveler in the woods.
 The cursed victim is doomed to wander the woods until they perish, or until you release them (or until they’re freed by a powerful entity, or find an alternate way to leave like teleporting).
 Cursing people is safe enough in the Queen’s Wood – doing so in any of the other major forests may incur the wrath of the local icon or other great powers.